A portrait of a blonde woman smiling outdoors in an urban area.

 Civic Engagement & Local Governance

-I’ve spent years engaging with residents, elected officials, and community partners around local decision-making.
-This includes participating in public consultations, supporting community initiatives, and staying actively involved in conversations about transparency, collaboration, and good governance.
+Olivia has spent years engaging with residents, elected officials, and community partners on issues that shape local communities and quality of life.
+Her involvement has included participating in public consultations, supporting community initiatives, and contributing to conversations about transparency, collaboration, fiscal responsibility, and good governance.

 Group of diverse people standing in front of a wall with the Feed Halton logo and slogan, some wearing yellow vests, at a community event.